What is the difference between chouchen, cider, and calvados? We found out by visiting a traditional chouchen maker in Brittany, France.

-Chouchen (pronounced Shou-shen) is a regional specialty of Brittany, and it is fairly unique to the area.
+Chouchen (pronounced Shou-shen) is a regional specialty of Brittany and is unique to the area.
 It is a marrying of cider and mead into a new beverage that has a rather unique flavour.
 So while in Brittany I made it a priority to meet a traditional chouchen maker.

 On a drive between St. Malo and Dinan I dropped in to visit Jouny Arnaud.
 Jouny was an amazing host.
 He plied us with glasses of his homemade organic apple juice (for the kids), and chouchen and cider (for the adults).
 He also gave us a behind-the-scenes tour of his facilities.